-Money Laundering (ML) continues to have adverse economic, social, and political effects.
+Money Laundering (ML) has adverse economic, social, and political effects.
 Money laundering is a significant threat to the financial flows of countries.
 In addition to these, money laundering poses severe risks to any financial institution's soundness and stability.
 Money laundering risks can also threaten Islamic financial institutions, like traditional banking institutions.

 Relationship Between Islamic Finance and Money Laundering

-Murabaha and Tawarruq Relationship With ML/TF Risks in Islamic Finance
+Murabaha and Tawarruq's Relationship With ML/TF Risks in Islamic Finance

 Murabaha is the most widely used tool in Islamic finance.
 It is the notification of the goods' cost to the customer and the sale of the goods by adding profit.
 This transaction is mainly used to finance the purchase of physical assets such as cars and real estate.
 According to this regulation, the bank will first buy the asset that the customer wants and then sell it back at a significant price but on credit.
 Due to some factors, Murabaha is not suitable for criminals seeking to launder unfair gains.
 For example, suppose a criminal has entered into a Murabaha operation with an Islamic bank.
 In that case, he will not be able to receive cash or any amount that can be transferred to another account.
 In addition, unless the customer requests funds to purchase tangible assets, Murabaha cannot be used as a form of financing, so it cannot be given as a loan in return for cash collateral.
 Moreover, to be valid for a Murabaha, the asset must be purchased from a third party.
 At the end of the Murabaha transaction, the criminal always acquires an item that he can sell, for which he can receive payment via a check or bank transfer.